srusso/topolog/README.md

-# topology-visual
+# Topolog

-A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).
+This project contains some 3D illustrations around some basic topological concepts.

-This project was generated with a template including simple application launchers and an `ApplicationAdapter` extension that draws libGDX logo.
+It uses [libGDX](https://libgdx.com/) and was generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

 ## Platforms